What: autumn trail hike across the Sierra Nevada.

 Like the TRT, this route does not have nearly the scenic grandeur of the southern Sierra Nevada.
 However it does have terrific botanical diversity due to the wide altitudinal range and spending time on the wet west side and the dry east side of the crest.

 Unlike the TRT, this route has miles of trails that are open to motorbikes.
 But we saw only three motor vehicles while on the few miles of USFS roads on a weekend, and didn’t see any on the trail portions.
 Based on the lack of degradation of the trails it does not appear that they are much used by motorbikes.

 I enthusiastically recommend the route to anybody who wants an interesting straight-forward October walk.
 It’s particularly great for Bay Area residents who don’t have or prefer not to use a car, or non-Californians who can travel by airplane or train to Reno and from Sacramento.

 There can be something very satisfying about an end-to-end walk that crosses a distinct geographic region.
-Walking across the Sierra Nevada from the edge of the Basin and Range geographic province to the edge of the Central Valley is such a opportunity.
-We have taken over thirty long hikes in the Sierra, but never had done a complete crossing prior to this trip.
+Walking across the Sierra Nevada from the edge of the Basin and Range geographic province to the edge of the Central Valley was such a opportunity.
+We have taken many long hikes in the Sierra, but never had done a complete crossing prior to this trip.
 So for me, this walk was highly rewarding as a geographic accomplishment as well as just a very fine trip in the mountains.

 The trails were in surprisingly good condition, so the walking was never a struggle.
 There was a lot of geologic and botanical diversity given that the route ranged from 560 feet to over 10,300 feet in altitude.
 It was interesting to watch the plant communities change as we went up and down and the fall colors were excellent as well.
 Extremely easy logistics added to the enjoyment of the experience.